bougueil/superls/README.md

 ```bash
 superls archive /path/to/my/files
 ```
-or on store `mystore` with password encryption :
+or on store `mystore` with stdin password encryption :

 ```bash
 superls archive /path/to/my/files -s mystore -p